 Measures to prevent adenovirus infection include:

-- Frequent handwashing: Thoroughly wash hands with soap and water, especially after coming home, before eating, and after using the toilet.
+- Frequent handwashing: Wash hands with soap and water, especially after coming home, before eating, and after using the toilet.

 - Avoid contact with infected individuals: Avoid close contact with infected persons, including kissing, hugging, or sharing utensils.

-- Maintain environmental hygiene: Regularly clean and disinfect frequently touched objects and surfaces.
+- Maintain environmental hygiene: Regularly use diluted bleach to clean and disinfect frequently touched objects and surfaces.

 - Use personal items independently: Do not share personal items like towels or toothbrushes.